 But it wasn’t until 1988 that the man finally released a proper solo album.
 And the circumstances surrounding that album were more than a bit unusual.
 At the time, Wilson was under the sway of therapist Eugene Landy (memorably depicted by Paul Giamatti in the biopic Love and Mercy).
 Setting aside for the moment whether it was a good idea or not, so complete was Landy’s hold over Wilson that the non-musical doctor was credited (in bold!) on the Brian Wilson album sleeve as Executive Producer.
 Five of the album’s eleven songs have a composer’s co-credit to Landy as well.

 In any era, the existence of four co-producers on an album is a red flag.
-At best it connotes a lack of unified purpose among the sessions; at worst it suggest an artist who’s difficult to work with.
+At best it connotes a lack of unified purpose among the sessions; at worst it suggests an artist who’s difficult to work with.
 Alongside its namesake, Brian Wilson credits producers Russ Titelman, Jeff Lynne, Lenny Waronker and Andy Paley.
 And if one digs into the sleeve credits, phrases like “rerecorded by…” show up alongside a long list of studio locales.

 On the occasion of the 30th anniversary of Brian Wilson’s release, it’s possible – useful, even – to set as much of that back story and trivia aside and focus on the music.